grafana/mimir/docs/sources/helm-charts/mimir-distributed/get-started-helm-charts/_index.md

 ### Configure Prometheus to write to Grafana Mimir

-You can either configure Prometheus to write to Grafana Mimir or [configure Grafana Agent to write to Mimir](#configure-grafana-agent-to-write-to-grafana-mimir).
-Although you can configure both, you do not need to.
+You can either configure Prometheus to write to Grafana Mimir or [configure Grafana Alloy to write to Mimir](#configure-grafana-alloy-to-write-to-grafana-mimir).
+Although you can configure both, you don't need to.

 Make a choice based on whether or not you already have a Prometheus server set up: